lgw2/lgw2.github.io/_teaching/csci132-fall-2022/labs/lab5.md

 ## Grading - 10 points
-* 4 points - you provide a multiple choice question related to the material covered up to Monday, September 26th.
+* 3 points - you provide a multiple choice question related to the material covered up to Monday, September 26th.
-* 2 points - you provide a correct answer and a brief explanation of why it is the correct answer.
+* 3 points - you provide a correct answer and a brief explanation of why it is the correct answer.
 * 2 points - you provide at least one lecture that the question is related to.

 ## Grading turnaround
-This lab will be graded with scores in Brightspace before Tuesday, September 27th.
+This lab will be graded with scores in Brightspace before Tuesday, October 4th.